 - access to ANU online Induction module

-- occupational health and safety information (including identification of any OHS training required for the role)
+- work health and safety information (including identification of any OHS training required for the role)

 - an introduction to key colleagues in the work area